netdata/netdata/docs/guides/monitor/process.md

 One of these layers is the _process_.
 Every time a Linux system runs a program, it creates an independent process that executes the program's instructions in parallel with anything else happening on the system.
-Linux systems track the state and resource utilization of processes using the [`/proc` filesystem](https://en.wikipedia.org/wiki/Procfs), and Netdata is designed to hook into those metrics to create meaningul visualizations out of the box.
+Linux systems track the state and resource utilization of processes using the [`/proc` filesystem](https://en.wikipedia.org/wiki/Procfs), and Netdata is designed to hook into those metrics to create meaningful visualizations out of the box.

 While there are a lot of existing command-line tools for tracking processes on Linux systems, such as `ps` or `top`, only Netdata provides dozens of real-time charts, at both per-second and event frequency, without you having to write